 A letter from our Scholarship Chair:

-The Williamson County A&M Club and Foundation is dedicated to providing scholarships for Williamson County seniors graduating from high school and planning to attend our alma mater.
-Not only is the club dedicated to this endeavor, it is the primary focus of the organization.
+The Williamson County A&M Foundation is dedicated to providing scholarships for Williamson County seniors graduating from high school and planning to attend our alma mater.
+Not only are we dedicated to this endeavor, it is the singular focus of the organization.

 The scholarship program began in the late 80’s under the leadership of Tommy Magness, in what was then the Georgetown-Sherrill A&M Club.
-From a modest $500 total award for a single student, through the growth of the club and generosity of its members, we have expanded our program to award five $5000 scholarships annually, along with a $1000 scholarship given in memory of Hank Tays and Tommy Magness, supported by their families.
-The Tays/Magness award is designated to be given to a graduating senior from Georgetown High School.
-The Pete and Nell Kauffman Scholarships, underwritten by Jim Kauffman, are $6000 each and given to a Liberty Hill High School senior and a Georgetown High School senior who intend to major in agriculture or a land use major.
-The $1000 Goulding Memorial Scholarship is underwritten by Jim Goulding in honor of his father.
-Our scholarships are given based on need, scholastic achievement, extra curricular activities and community involvement.
+From a modest $500 total award for a single student, through the growth of the club and generosity of its members, we have expanded our program to award multiple endowed scholarships annually.
+Our scholarships are given based on need, scholastic achievement, extracurricular activities and community involvement.
 The scholarship recipients are introduced and given their award at Muster each year.

-The scholarships are funded by the annual dues collected by the club, by our annual Fish Fry held in May-June, and through donations by club members and TAMU supporters.
-Payment of dues is the single most important source of scholarship revenue.
-Please pay yours at Muster, if you have not already done so.
+The scholarships are funded by our annual Fish Fry held in May/June and through donations by club members and TAMU supporters.
 There are a tremendous number of deserving, talented and capable high school seniors that can benefit from your foresight and generosity.